AdWords API Reporting in Python

 This is neither an official AdWords API repository nor a clone of AwReporting.
 Consider using AwReporting if you are a Java developer.
 This framework no longer supports Python 2.7; only Python 3.6 or greater are compatible since googleads requires it.

-We recommend that you try the app with a small number of threads first (the default is 10) and increase the number accordingly.
-The AdWords server may complain when many API calls are made at the same time but those exceptions are handled by the app.
-We have successfully obtained huge reports using 200 threads.
+We recommend that you try the app with a few number of threads first (the default is 10) and increase the amount accordingly.
+The Google Ads server may complain when many API calls are made at the same time, but those exceptions are handled by the app.
+We have successfully generated huge report files using 200 threads.

 When using this tool it might be necessary to enable a DNS cache in your system, such as